 The only reality, that can be proven to exist, is this moment.
-Not the popular moment of current activity, but the moment between thoughts, the moment that time surrounds, the moment of existence.
+I don’t mean the popular moment of anyone’s current activity, but the moment between thoughts, the moment that conscious time surrounds, the moment of existence.

 I’m a realist.
 I mean to speak of what’s real.
 Since the language I love is the province of the relative realities of past, present and future, this is impossible, but I keep trying.
 If I can’t describe the indescribable, I can speak of relative reality from the awareness of a non-relative place.
-As human beings, as thinkers, as poets, we’ve spoken of the moment of existence as something spiritual, abstract and philosophical, and we’ve spoken of our transient body/mind as if that construct describes us, concisely and accurately, as if that is who we are.
+As human beings, as thinkers, as poets and philosophers, we’ve spoken of the moment of existence as something spiritual, abstract and philosophical, and we’ve spoken of our transient body/mind as if that construct describes us, as if that is who we are.

 We’re able to recognize ourselves from within our intrinsic nature, without recourse to the identity of mind and body.
 This is the opportunity to speak from the moment, in the moment, about the moment of our own existence.
 Everything in our history goes against this opportunity.
 We’re habituated by the neglect of our own reality.
-I’m a realist, and I’ve been a romantic.
+I’m a realist, and I have been a romantic.
 I’ve been inclined to speak from intrinsic existence.
-Letting the romance of reality fall away has revealed the reality that underlies the romantic and all the other postures of the poet.
+Letting the romance of reality fall away reveals the reality that underlies the romantic and all the other postures of the poet.

 In my life, I’ve gradually felt more real, and that’s been the reward of my nature.
-My writing that has been an attempt to speak from this awareness, has been seen by others as spiritual, abstract, and philosophical.
-From my perspective, it’s none of these.
-I describe what is, and what occurs, in my awareness, using this flawed, beautiful tool of language.
+Some of my writing has been an attempt to speak from this awareness, and that writing has been seen by others as spiritual, abstract, and philosophical.
+From my perspective, it’s none of those.
+I describe what is and what occurs, in my awareness, using this flawed, beautiful tool of language.
 I see the difficulty in using transient language to speak from the only reality that’s not transient.
 Poets have always tried to leap into the center.
 When poets don’t effectively leap into the center, the description of the intrinsic sounds abstract, with a romantic costume, like religion or spirituality, or it becomes philosophy.